 To remove someone, they will carry out a brand-new affordability assessment.
 Precisely in the same way as they would at the point of purchase if the Lender declines the request you.
 You should contact a Mortgage Advisor in Sunderland to see if other Lenders would agree to your request to transfer the mortgage into your name.
 It can be worth talking to family members to see if they can help you out.

 They can do so by replacing your ex on your mortgage or by gifting you a lump sum to reduce the amount owed.

-If they default, then it will impact your score.
-If you get connected to an old mortgage, then the payments for that will be considered if you subsequently want to buy a new home of your own.
-That will mean Lenders might not lend you as much as you would like.
+If they receive a default, then it will also impact your credit score.
+If you are connected to an old mortgage, then the payments for that mortgage will be considered if you subsequently want to buy a new home of your own.
+That will mean lenders might not lend you as much as you would like.
 Buying a home with anyone is a risk, so you need to go into it with your eyes open.